 We’ve all had them—those big zits from hell.
 They pop up seemingly overnight (always, always at the worst time).
-This DIY pimple remedy is quick and easy to make, so you can whip it up whenever those unexpected blemishes appear.
+This natural DIY pimple remedy is quick and easy to make, so you can whip it up whenever those unexpected blemishes appear.

 Honestly, I can tell you that I’m a reformed pimple popper.
 Popping pimples is not good for your skin.
 Especially those big, inflamed ones.
 Squeeze those babies and you’re likely to do some serious damage to your skin.